-How Long Does it Take to Install Netting?
+How Long Does It Take to Install Plastic Fencing?

 Depending on what the type of Tenax fence mesh you're using, you can set up as quickly as an hour or take a little longer.
-The kind of mesh you select will impact the duration of the project, whether you're constructing a garden enclosure, securing pets, demarcating a construction site, or safeguarding turf.
-Taller or tensioned fencing for deer or livestock may take several hours to set up as there are multiple steps involved and may require some light digging, whereas lighter rolls for gardens or temporary barriers can be completed in less than an hour.
-The setup time can be affected by the location of the posts, the state of the ground, and whether or not you use buried edging or a gate.
+The type of mesh you select will affect the project's duration, whether you're constructing a garden enclosure, securing pets, demarcating a construction site, or safeguarding turf.
+Taller or tensioned fencing for deer or livestock may take several hours to set up, as it involves multiple steps and may require some light digging, whereas lighter rolls for gardens or temporary barriers can be completed in less than an hour.
+The setup time can be affected by the location of the posts, the condition of the ground, and whether you use buried edging or a gate.
 Here are a few typical mesh fencing project types, along with approximate completion dates and easy-to-follow instructions to help you organize your next project effectively!

 Garden Bed Netting

-Garden bed netting keeps flowers, vegetables, and other delicate plants safe without blocking sunlight or air flow with the fine mesh also keeping rabbits, birds, and other small animals from getting in the way of growth while also keeping the area clean and neat.
+Garden bed netting keeps flowers, vegetables, and other delicate plants safe without blocking sunlight or airflow.
+The fine mesh also keeps rabbits, birds, and other small animals from getting in the way of growth, while keeping the area clean and neat.
 The UV-resistant material keeps the mesh strong and flexible even when it's in the sun all the time.
 Rolls are easy to store and handle when not in use.
 This makes it a good long-term choice for homeowners who want to protect small garden areas from the weather year after year.

 Shop Garden & Home Fencing